NGSolve/ngsolve/docs/i-tutorials/index.rst

    unit-11.1-fmm/BiotSavart.ipynb

-BEM for the Laplace equation
+BEM for the Laplace and Helmhotlz equations

 .. toctree::
    :maxdepth: 1